-Figure 5-6 provides an overview of a sample organization's user requirements.
-The total number of concurrent users will provide a basis for establishing server platform specifications and network bandwidth requirements.
+Figure 5-9 provides an overview of a City of Rome user requirements.
+The total number of concurrent users provide a basis for establishing server platform specifications and network bandwidth requirements.
 Each department manager should carefully review their GIS needs and identify the number of concurrent application users required to support their work environment.
-Peak concurrent use provides a foundation for software licensing requirements and estimating peak system infrastructure processing loads.
+Total GIS users are identified for each department.
+Peak concurrent user loads are identified by software license level (AI:ArcInfo, AE:ArcEditor, AV:ArcView).
+Estimated peak concurrent use provides a foundation for software licensing requirements and estimating peak system infrastructure processing loads.
+User inventory is represented over time by snapshot views of the user environment (January 2004, January 2005, etc.).